If you are coming to the Scottish Highlands and planning on driving here are some things you need to know.

 There are no roadside services on this section of the road.
 If you need fuel you will need to go off the main road.
 That’s also the same if you need to eat, drink or use the toilet.
 Many people make a stop at Perth and fill up with fuel and food before heading further North.

-It also has average speed cameras that run all the way from Perth just about to Inverness.
+It also has average-speed cameras that run from Perth just about to Inverness.
 These cameras measure your speed between the two camera points and if you go over the speed limit you will get a fine and 3 points on your license.

 The speed cameras can cause some drivers to brake when they see them.
 It can also lead to lines of traffic that are travelling at the same speed, often around 50mph, which is the speed of trucks on the A9.